Note

 Race condition resolution: Resolved a race condition that occasionally prevented the UI from fully populating the firmware list on initial load.

 Certificate encoding update: Deprecated the encoding value for certificates to avoid confusion.
-Now also reporting DER certificates in embedded binaries as well as flat files.
+Now also reporting DER certificates in embedded binaries and flat files.

 Additional bug fixes and improvements: Multiple bug fixes for filters, styling, and accessibility.